afnanhasn/spring-boot-url-shortener/README.md

 ---

-## ✨ Features
+## 📌 Requirements

+### 🔗 Shorten URL
-- 🔗 Accepts long URLs (public or private) and returns shortened versions
+- Accept a long URL and return a shortened URL
+- Ensure the shortened URL is unique
+- Validate input URL for correctness (optional/configurable)
+- Allow guest users to create public shortened URLs with a default 30-day expiration
+- Allow authenticated users to:
+  - Create public or private shortened URLs with custom expiration time
+  - View and delete their own shortened URLs

+### 🔁 Redirection
+- Redirect to the original long URL when a shortened URL is accessed
+- Handle invalid or expired shortened URLs gracefully

+### 📊 Analytics
+- Track the number of clicks for each shortened URL

+### 👥 User Management
-- 👤 Supports both guest mode and authenticated login
+- Allow users to register and login
-- 🛠️ Admin dashboard for managing URLs and users
+- Admin users can view all shortened URLs (including public and private)
-- 🔒 Future support for REST endpoints and API access

 ---

 ## 🧰 Local Setup Instructions